Lead image © Daxiao Productions – Fotolio

-Even the sites who cover the boroughs tend to have a larger stock of Manhattan apartments, but MySpace NYC caters specifically to Brooklyn.
-They aim provide a full Brooklyn experience, sharing neighborhood info, local news, and events.
+Even the sites that cover the boroughs tend to have a larger stock of Manhattan apartments, but MySpace NYC caters specifically to Brooklyn.
+They aim to provide a full Brooklyn experience, sharing neighborhood info, local news, and events.
 The listings include apartments, condos, houses, commercial spaces, and roommate openings.

 10. Joinery ↑

-Newly launched Joinery connects outgoing tenants with incoming renters, eliminating the need for a broker or third party.
-The party moving out, however, collects a finder’s fee, which is capped at five percent, roughly 10 percent less than the average broker fee.
-Joinery takes less than one percent of that.
+Joinery connects outgoing tenants with incoming renters, eliminating the need for a broker or third party.
+The party moving out, however, collects a finder’s fee, which is capped at half a month of rent, roughly three times less than the average broker fee.
+Joinery’s own fee is less than one percent of the annual rent.